-Pregnancy is an exciting time that's full of anticipation.
-It also involves some drastic changes to your body.
-One change you may not be expecting however, is little bladder leaks.
-You may have noticed that everyday activities like laughing, coughing, sneezing or exercising result in some dampness in your underwear.
+Pregnancy is an exciting time that's full of anticipation, but it also involves some drastic changes to your body.
+One change you may not be expecting, however, is little bladder leaks.
+You may have noticed that everyday activities like laughing, coughing, sneezing or exercising now result in some dampness in your underwear.
 Incontinence during pregnancy is completely normal and something that nearly all expectant mothers experience.

 The most common form of pregnancy incontinence is stress incontinence – involuntary bladder leaks that result from a weakened pelvic floor.
 Your pelvic floor is the system of muscles, ligaments and tissue that supports your bladder, uterus and anus.
 When it is weakened, the pelvic floor will give way when pressure or stress is applied to it, leading to a sprinkle of urine escaping the bladder.

+Do you pee a little when you laugh?
+Or cough?
+Or sneeze?
+If you’re experiencing some leakage, it’s most likely incontinence, which means it’s triggered by laughter, coughing, sneezing – or basically anything that causes a slight strain on your bladder.
+One of the keys to minimising stress incontinence during pregnancy and urine leakage is to practice pelvic floor exercises.
 In some cases, incontinence during pregnancy is caused by an overactive bladder, also known as urge incontinence.
 Urge incontinence is a result of nerve or tissue damage to the bladder that results in frequent, sudden and intense urges to urinate.
 During pregnancy, weight from the uterus can press on the nerves leading to the bladder, causing the bladder to spasm and sending you running to the toilet.
-Risk factors

-While pregnancy incontinence is a common condition that nearly all women experience, there are a number of risk factors that may make symptoms more frequent or intense.
-They are:
+While pregnancy incontinence is a common condition that nearly all women experience, there are a number of risk factors that may make symptoms more frequent or more intense.

 Gaining weight during pregnancy is healthy - and also inevitable.
 However, making sure not to put on too much weight can go a long way in alleviating the symptoms of pregnancy incontinence.